 Jeremy Burdusis, et al. v.
 Rent-A-Center, Inc., et al./Israel French, et al. v.
+Rent-A-Center, Inc. As previously announced on August 10, 2006, the Company has reached a settlement with the plaintiffs to resolve the Jeremy Burdusis, et al. v.
 Rent-A-Center, Inc., et al./Israel French, et al. v.
 Rent-A-Center, Inc. and Kris Corso, et al. v.
 Rent-A-Center, Inc. coordinated matters pending in state court in Los Angeles, California.
 These matters allege violations by the Company of certain wage and hour laws of California.
 Under the terms of the settlement, which has now been documented and approved by the court, the Company anticipates that it will pay an aggregate of \$4.95 million in cash, including plaintiff's attorneys' fees, to be distributed to an agreed-upon class of Company employees from August 1998 through November 9, 2006.
 We intend to fund the entire settlement amount in March 2007.
 In connection with the settlement, the Company did not admit liability for its wage and hour practices in California.
 The Company recorded a pre-tax expense of \$4.95 million in the third quarter of 2006 to account for the aforementioned settlement amount and attorneys' fees.